aunroel/nhs_app/Android/README.md

 ## 1. Description

-This is a part of UCL NHSX prject, including an android package provding a series of APIs, an app for demonstrating them, and a NHSX app integrated with the package.

-As to these two apps, please see this [document](./).

-As for the APIs on Android sides, it provides Android applications with capabilities of object converting and json file uploading, as well as, the Tensorflow model updating and local predicting.
+It is a part of UCL NHSX prject.
+To be more specific, it is the APIs on Android sides, which provides Android applications with capabilities of object converting and json file uploading, as well as, the Tensorflow model updating and local predicting.

 Besides, the project depends on the open library below.